“Business as Usual” as Queen Creek Prepares for 6A Debut

 “I think our boys are excited for the opportunity and they’re going about it as business as usual.”

-Offensively, the Bulldogs will the feature the same balanced attack that rushed for 2,399 yards and passed for 2,468 in 2017.
+Offensively, the Bulldogs will feature the same balanced attack that rushed for 2,399 yards and passed for 2,468 in 2017.

 Senior quarterback Devin Larsen, a three-year varsity starter and the 2017 5A San Tan Region Offensive Player of the Year, headlines a large group of returning starters, including running back Dylan Borja, receivers Ryan Dobbs and Jett Koester, and linemen Dakota Banning and Kyle Sawyer.
 Tight end Rafael Aldecoa and athlete Armando Orona, who both made significant contributions on offense a year ago, also return.